oygx210/KF-a-posteriori/README.md

  -  `Riccati_KF_SVDSR`     is the SVD-vased Filter by L. Wang et.al.
 (1992), <a href="http://doi.org/10.1109/CDC.1992.371522">DOI</a>
  -  `Riccati_KF_SVD`       is the SVD-based Covariance Filter by Kulikova & Tsyganova (2017), <a href="http://doi.org/10.1049/iet-cta.2016.1282">DOI</a>
  -  `Riccati_KF_SVDe`      is the "economy size" SVD-based Covariance Filter by Kulikova et.al.
 (2021), <a href="10.1016/j.cam.2019.112487">DOI</a>

+[^1]: Kalman, R.E.
+(1960) A new approach to linear filtering and prediction problems.
+Journal of basic Engineering.
+1960 Mar, 82(1):35-45. <a href="https://doi.org/10.1115/1.3662552">DOI</a>
+[^2]: Bucy, R.S. and Joseph, P.D.
+Filtering for Stochastic Processes, with Applications to Guidance.
+New York, John Wiley & Sons, 1968.
+[^3]: Swerling, P. (1959) First order error propagation in a stagewise differential smoothing procedure for satellite observations, Journal of Astronautical Sciences, V.6, 46--52.
+[^4]: Grewal, M.S. and Andrews, A.P.
+Kalman filtering: theory and practice using MATLAB.
+Prentice-Hall, New Jersey, 4th edn., 2015.